 In the centre of the Women’s Pavilion at Expo Dubai 2020 is an enormous tree that signifies growth.
 The exhibit is called ‘New Perspectives’ and around the walls are interactive exhibits dedicated to women.

 This prompted me to reflect that girls must believe in their voices.
 Women’s greatest achievements often start with small actions that can grow into the enormous tree.
-Like this enormous tree we need roots as much we need wings.I am so happy for the time I had to visit the Women’s Pavilion at Expo Dubai2020.
-The pavilion aims to challenge stereotypes while inspiring visitors to become change makers themselves.
+Like this enormous tree we need roots as much we need wings.I am so happy about the time I had to visit the Women’s Pavilion at Expo Dubai2020.
+The pavilion aims to challenge stereotypes while inspiring visitors to become change-makers themselves.
 I strongly believe that this commitment towards women is so important.
 We cannot run our countries or our businesses, or educate our kids, as we did before.
 The world is changing and women need to be part of that change.

-This is Sharjah's most famous roundabout in the heart of the cultural square – the Book Roundabout.
-It is surrounded by cultural buildings like the Palace of Culture and Sharjah Library.
+This is Sharjah’s most famous roundabout in the heart of the cultural square – the Book Roundabout.
+It is surrounded by cultural buildings like the Palace of Culture and the Sharjah Library.
 I pass by this massive book every day on my way to work.
-Starting my day in the continuous pursuit of progress, which for me means working hard, begins by "revolving" around this roundabout has provided me with a great deal of inspiration.
+Starting my day in the continuous pursuit of progress, which for me means working hard, begins by “revolving” around this roundabout has provided me with a great deal of inspiration.
 Going full circle around a book helps me organize choices and seek direction serving as a daily reminder that true guidance is through education.The immensity of this book in comparison to my small hands had always reminded me of how huge of a responsibility it is to acquire and pass on knowledge.
 The amount of people sharing the road, travelling on the same journey reminds me that acquiring knowledge is unquestionably a collective responsibility.

 This was a typical day during our SAWA experience: sitting together, in a museum, sharing knowledge and impressions.